ButinVladimir/cyberiada/ROADMAP.md

 ## Credibility

 Credibility is a main resource in the game.
 It show how much progress is done in particaluar city.
 Unlocking equipment, boosters, augmentations, works, contracts, missions etc. requires reaching certain levels of credibility.
-Once all rewards are exhausted, credibility will give attributes and skills points.

 ## Wanted level